JennEYoon/DeFi-ml/README.md

 #### Description:

-My goal is to provide examples of using Machine Learning on SEC data and financial derivatives and economics data more generally.
+I repurposed this repo for studying the "DeFi" market, decentralized finance and SEC Regulations.

 I use Python and its data science libraries, i.e., NumPy, Pandas, Matplotlib, SciPy, and Scikit-Learn.
 I use the Jupyter Notebook as my interface for showing code.
 Some projects from here are showcased at my data science website, **http://datasciY.com/projects.html** .

-My earlier projects will focus on visualization using various Python graphics libraries.
-My later projects will focus on applying commonly used Machine Learning methods to datasets from the financial industry.

 #### History: